-Cordes has enjoyed a 30+ year career in the investment industry.
+Ron Cordes has enjoyed a 30+ year career in the investment industry.
 He was a co-founder and CEO of AssetMark, a leading U.S. managed account platform with $30+ billion of AUM, co-authored “The Art of Investing” published by McGraw Hill, and was an Ernst & Young Entrepreneur of the Year.
-Since co-founding the Cordes Foundation in 2006, Ron has focused on impact investing and social entrepreneurship, and currently serves on the Boards of MicroVest, ImpactAssets, Fair Trade USA and the Center for Social Impact Learning at the Middlebury Institute.
+Since co-founding the Cordes Foundation in 2006 with his wife, Marty, Ron has focused on impact investing and social entrepreneurship and currently serves on the Boards of MicroVest, ImpactAssets, Fair Trade USA and the Center for Social Impact Learning at the Middlebury Institute.
 His work in this area has been profiled in an array of publications including the New York Times, Barron’s, FastCompany, Forbes and FORTUNE.

 Marty Cordes is Co-Founder of the Cordes Foundation, which she created with her husband, Ron, in 2006.
-She directs the Foundation activities focused elevating the role of women globally, including initiatives in education, human rights and job training.
-Marty also serves on the board of Nest, a non-profit committed to the social and economic advancement of global artisans and homeworkers through supply chain transparency, sustainable business development and widespread industry advocacy.
+She directs the Foundation’s work towards its mission to globally elevate the role of women, including initiatives in education, human rights and job training.
+Marty also serves on the board of Nest, an organization focused on the social and economic advancement of global artisans and homeworkers through supply chain transparency and sustainable business development.
 Previously, Marty enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.

-Eric Stephenson is the Portfolio Director at the Cordes Foundation.
-He works to accelerate the Foundation’s impact investing, philanthropic and field building work to elevate the role of women globally and address poverty with scalable and sustainable solutions.
-Previously, Eric was part of the Fund Investments Team at Hamilton Lane and Global Leasing Group at Xerox.
-He earned his B.B.A. in finance from Temple University in Philadelphia, PA and is an active alumnus and mentor for Sponsors for Educational Opportunity (SEO), a New York based non-profit focused on educational and career programs for underserved and underrepresented communities.
+Eric Stephenson is the Portfolio Director at the Cordes Foundation, working to advance the Foundation’s impact investing and philanthropic initiatives.
+He was previously part of the fund investments team at Hamilton Lane and corporate finance team at Xerox.
+Eric serves on the investment committee for Align Impact, an independent impact advisory firm, and is an active alumnus and mentor for Sponsors for Educational Opportunity (SEO), which works to maximize educational and career opportunities for young people from underserved and underrepresented communities.

 Tim is an innovator of financial instruments for impact investing.
 Over nearly the last 20 years, he served 12 at Calvert Foundation, helping to build the $250 million Calvert Community Investment Note ($1 billion cumulatively invested into hundreds of nonprofits and for profits globally).
 While there he conceived of and launched the prototype of the Giving Fund—now a $300+ million impact investment-based donor advised fund that was spun out as ImpactAssets in 2011, which he co-founded and serves as President.
 Additionally, he co-founded and serves on the management board of Good Capital, the General Partner of the Social Enterprise Expansion Fund LP, and has co-founded two social enterprises, the SOCAP Conferences and ImpactHUB SF, Berkeley, NYC and DC; co-working, collaboration and community spaces for more than 2,000 social entrepreneurs and part of a global network of 85 ImpactHUBs across five continents with 20,000 members.
 He received a B.A. from Wesleyan University with a major in Film, an Executive M.B.A. from the University of San Francisco and lives in San Francisco with his better half Julie, and sons, Milo and Gus.